shaunelectricecho/bloomsky2rx/README.md

 I run my code thusly: **sudo python3 ./sky2rx.py 192.168.220.1**

 I've hard coded my site long/lats for the sun up/down times (to lazy to add then as arguments) so you'll need to change to yours.
 Basically the script sends the Sky 2 device the local sunrise, sunset and current times in the 200 response so that it only sends photos during the day.

+The suntime mudule is too-clever-by-half and assumes you'll want tomorrow's sunrise if it's already passed so you'll see I've subtracted a day's worth of seconds to cover that.